Alpana: Techniques and materials

-An alpana is usually created on flooring, generally directly on the ground, which has been coated with dried cow dung to provide a smooth surface.
+An alpana is usually created on flooring, generally directly on the ground.
 On this, a wet white pigment made of rice flour and water (or in some places, chalk powder and water) is used to outline the alpana, with the paint being applied by the artist's finger tips, a small twig, or a piece of cotton thread that is soaked in the dye, or fabric.
 Colors are sometimes added, traditionally using naturally-derived ingredients that are mixed with the white paint.
 When dried, the pigment appears white against the darker background of the cow-dung floor.

 The motifs and designs in alpanas are usually created in a free-hand style, without the use of stencils or patterns.
 In the region of Bengal, it is common to use floral motifs, as well as figurative symbols representing specific gods.
 Modern alpanas may use materials including glue, vermilion, and dyes for more durable designs.